radical-cybertools/radical.entk/docs/user_guide/adding_tasks.rst

 You can download the complete code discussed in this section :download:`here <../../examples/user_guide/add_tasks.py>` or find it in your virtualenv under ``share/radical.entk/user_guide/scripts``.

-Below, you can see the code snippet that shows how you can add more Tasks to a Stage.
-You simple create more Task objects and **add** them to the Stage using the **add_task()** method.
++Below, you can see the code snippet that shows how you can create more Task objects and **add** them to the Stage using the **add_task()** method.

 .. literalinclude:: ../../examples/user_guide/add_tasks.py